Seven Samurai: Plot

-In 1586, a bandit gang discusses raiding a mountain village, but their chief decides to wait until after the harvest.
-The villagers overhear this and turn to Gisaku, the village elder and miller, who declares that they should hire samurai to protect them.
-Since they have no money and can only offer food as payment, Gisaku advises them to find hungry samurai.
+In 1586, a bandit gang discusses raiding a mountain village, but their chief decides to wait until after the harvest for a better haul.
+The villagers overhear this and turn to Gisaku, the village elder and miller.
+Because the local magistrate is useless, Gisaku plans to hire samurai to protect the village.
+Since they have no money and can only offer food as payment, Gisaku advises the villagers to find hungry samurai.

-Several villagers go into town and eventually find Kambei, an aging but experienced rōnin, whom they see rescuing a young boy held hostage by a cornered thief.
+Traveling to a nearby town, the villagers find Kambei, an aging but experienced rōnin, whom they see rescuing a young boy from a thief.
 A young samurai named Katsushirō asks to become Kambei's disciple.
-The villagers ask for Kambei's help, and though initially reluctant, he agrees.
+The villagers ask for Kambei's help, and he reluctantly agrees by saying that defense will be tougher than offense.
 He then recruits his old comrade-in-arms Shichirōji, along with Gorobei, Heihachi, and Kyūzō, a taciturn master swordsman whom Katsushirō regards with awe.
 Kikuchiyo, a wild and eccentric samurai-poser, is eventually accepted as well after attempts to drive him away fail.

 Arriving at the village, the samurai and farmers slowly begin to trust each other.
-Katsushirō meets Shino, a farmer's daughter disguised as a boy by her father, and sleeps with her despite knowing the difference in their social classes prohibits it.
+Katsushirō meets Shino, a farmer's daughter disguised as a boy by her father, and begins a relationship with her despite knowing the difference in their social classes prohibits it.
 Later, the samurai are angered when Kikuchiyo brings them armor and weapons, which the villagers acquired by killing other samurai injured or fleeing from battle.
 Kikuchiyo angrily retorts that samurai are responsible for much of the suffering farmers endure, revealing he is an orphaned farmer's son.
-The samurai's anger turns to shame.
+The samurais' anger turns to shame.

-Kambei arms the villagers with bamboo spears and organizes them into squads to prepare defenses and train.
-Three bandit scouts are spotted; two are killed, while the survivor reveals the location of their encampment before being slain by the villagers.
+Kambei arms the villagers with bamboo spears, organizes them into squads, and trains them.
+Three bandit scouts are spotted; two are killed, while the last reveals their camp's location before the villagers execute him.
 The samurai burn down the camp in a pre-emptive strike.
 Rikichi, a troubled villager aiding the samurai, breaks down when he sees his wife, who was kidnapped and made a concubine during a previous raid.
 Upon seeing Rikichi, she runs back into a burning hut to her death.
-Heihachi is killed by a gunshot while stopping Rikichi from pursuing her.
+Heihachi is killed by a gunshot while trying to stop Rikichi from pursuing her.
 At Heihachi's funeral, the saddened villagers are inspired by Kikuchiyo, who raises a banner Heihachi made to represent the six samurai, Kikuchiyo, and the village.